mobizt/ESP-Mail-Client/README.md

     smtp.setNetworkStatus(Ethernet.linkStatus() == LinkON);
 }

-void connectionUpgradeRequestCallback()
-{
-    // Upgrade the connection from plain to TLS ssl_client.connectSSL();

-}

 void serup()
 {
     Serial.begin(115200);

     networkConnection();

-    // Ignore server ssl certificate verification
-    ssl_client.setInsecure();

-    // Set the receive and transmit buffers size in bytes for memory allocation (512 to 16384).
-    // Rx and tx Recommendations
-    // For SMTP application, rx = 1024, tx = 512
-    // For IMAP application, rx = 16384, tx = 512
-    // In case of IMAP, if rx is set bekow 16k, the connection will fail then
-    // the device that used for IMAP application should have memory at least 20k. ssl_client.setBufferSizes(1024 /* rx */, 512 /* tx */);

-    ssl_client.setDebugLevel(1);

-    // Assign the basic client
-    // The second parameter is the enable SSL connection option.
-    // We will not auto connect in SSL mode (with SSL handshake) since first connect by set this option to 'false'.
-    // We will do the SSL handshake later when STARTTLS request was accepted by server
-    // which connectionUpgradeRequestCallback was call when TLS is required.
-    // And we will call ssl_client.connectSSL(); in that callback to do SSL handshake.
-    // If port 465 used instead of 587, the second parameter should be 'true'
-    // and the connection upgrade callback is not neccessary.
-    ssl_client.setClient(&basic_client, false /* Don't do TLS handshake at the first connection */);

     config.server.host_name = "smtp.gmail.com"; //for gmail.com
     config.server.port = 587; // requires connection upgrade via STARTTLS